 I do not know how many people will see this article as an alarm sign.
 Crippled souls that suffer around us should make us worried about where our humanity has gone.

 Thousands of years ago, the dog was tamed and became humans’ responsibility.
-In the present time, dogs are treated as trash by an indifferent society.
-Romania brand as a country is often equal with the street dogs.
+In the present time, dogs are treated like trash by an indifferent society.
+Romania’s brand as a country is often equal to the street dogs.
 If we turn blind to shocking images or deaf to all the cries for help, the problem will not go away.

 Two million street dogs suffer day by day in Romania.
 Some of them, we see on the streets.
 Some, imprisoned in private shelters were they have some quality of life.
 Some others, imprisoned in public shelters from where there are only two ways out, only two ways to “set them free”: adopted or dead.

-Looking to all the suffering dogs I wonder when they will be set free, how and by whom?
+Looking at all the suffering dogs I wonder when they will be set free, how and by whom?

 These are some suggestions for the shelter’ administration from a person that recently visited Galati public shelter:

 ”I would encourage them to use the inside cages only temporary for dogs in need of quarantine, for sick and neutered dogs, mothers with puppies.I strongly believe that sick dogs deserve adequate treatment and not to suffer in silence and slowly die.
 With the help of the local community and public investments, I believe that ECOSAL shelter could become one of the best public shelters from Romania.”

 Wish to make a change for these dogs YOURSELF?

 See below latest updates

 When was the last time you saved a life?